How to use and supply animal by-products (ABPs) as farm animal feed or in feed, and how to get your site registered and approved.

 Blood products of non-ruminant origin can be used in feed for non-ruminant animals.

-Blood meal that comes from non-ruminants is a PAP and can only be used in feed for aquaculture animals (eg farmed fish and shellfish).
+Blood meal that comes from non-ruminants is a PAP and can only be used in feed for aquaculture animals (for example, farmed fish and shellfish).

 Dried terrestrial and aquatic invertebrates

-Dried terrestrial invertebrates (insects) and processed animal proteins (PAPs) of insect origin cannot be used in farm animal feed or in treats, eg hen treats.
+Dried terrestrial invertebrates (insects) and processed animal proteins (PAPs) of insect origin cannot be used in farm animal feed or in treats, for example hen treats.

-Dried aquatic inverterbrates can only be used in farm animal feed (for non-ruminants) if they come from an approved ABP premises (or non-EU equivalent) - then they’re considered fishmeal.
+Dried aquatic inverterbrates can only be used in farm animal feed (for non-ruminants) if they come from an approved ABP premises - then they’re considered fishmeal.

 Transport and storage for supermarket returns depots